Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

   #================================================================================================================================================================
   # node:

-    # Explicitly set the location of the application's package.json file."
+    # Explicitly set the location of the application's *package.json* file.
     # app_root: NEEDS_TO_BE_SET

     # Set the limit for lengths of stack traces.